Install an Energy-Efficient Heating System in Your New York Home

 We can help you choose the right heating system

 Systems move heat to the rooms in which you need it in various ways.
 The transport medium is typically air or water, or a combination of the two.
 Forced-air systems use blowers to move heated air through ducts.
 Hydronic systems move heated water through pipes or tubing to baseboard radiators (fin or cast-iron) or to radiant floors (or ceilings).
 Hydro-air systems move heat through both pipes (tubing) and ducts.
 Convective distribution relies on the natural movement of air.
-For example, a wood stove placed in a basement, can heat an entire house.

 Residential Heat Source & Heat Distribution Method Types